 when you work on other applications, like 600Ω, 4Ω, 8Ω for audio.)

--30dB to undo the mili- prefix (small reference value bloated the numbers)
+-30dB to undo the mili- prefix at reference power

 +17dB to account for the load inducing the voltage by burning Watts